 Your assets directory layout should mirror the directory layout in content.

 See the exampleSite and the dogs folder and subfolders specifically.
+The dogs album actually contains images and subalbums mixed together as a demonstration.

 Building the Site